AviBlinder/yhat-wiki/server-side/packages.md

 ### nginx

 Nginx is the webserver we use to route the incoming request.
 This handles requests for accessing the Dashboard, individual models, and the Deployer.
 Each time a new model is deployed, it's route is passed to nginx so it can be routed accordingly.
-We go into more depth about that in the [Publish](#link to yhat go cli publish page) docs.
+We go into more depth about that in the [`publish`](https://github.com/yhat/yhat-wiki/wiki/Exacutables#publish) docs.

 ### git